dcunning11235/skymodel/README.txt

 differences in where peaks are positioned, even in calibrated data (<~ 1 A).
 It would be useful to come up with a way to re-align spectra using e.g. atmospheric emissions...

+6.)  arrayize.py
+This is an optional utility that takes all the stacked files (FITS or CSV) and saves them in .pkl file.